Lexington Reservoir: Renovation project

-In September 2007, the Santa Clara Valley Water District began its “Lenihan Dam Outlet Project” at Lexington Reservoir.
+In September 2007, the Santa Clara Valley Water District began its "Lenihan Dam Outlet Project" at Lexington Reservoir.
 This project replaced the old 48 in outlet pipe that ran through the base of the dam, from the reservoir to Los Gatos Creek.
 The old pipe was replaced with a 54 in-diameter pipe, new valves, outlet structures, and a control building.
 The increase in size was made to allow the reservoir to drain quickly enough to prevent dam collapse during emergencies, such as after a major earthquake that could cause cracks in the dam, or during a series of heavy winter storms.
 A collapse would pose flooding risks to Los Gatos and Campbell.

 The old pipe was aging, and required frequent maintenance, and repairs; it had collapsed in several places.

 The new outlet pipe, which runs through a new tunnel in Saint Joseph's Hill, on the east side of the dam, also features new actuating valves, and a new intake structure.
-The project was completed in Fall of 2009, and “first release” celebration was held on Oct.
+The project was completed in Fall of 2009, and "first release" celebration was held on Oct.
 20, 2009.
 The Santa Clara Valley Water District features a "Lexington Reservoir & Lenihan Dam Project" page on its website.

 Lexington Reservoir County Park

 Besides serving as a water supply for the area, the lake is used for rowing, paddling, and fishing.
+Swimming is not allowed at Lexington Reservoir.
 Santa Clara County Parks and Recreation Department manages the 914 acre Lexington Reservoir County Park.
 The park provides facilities for hiking and picnicking.
 For fishing, the reservoir is stocked with black bass, trout, bluegill, and crappie.
 The California Office of Environmental Health Hazard Assessment (OEHHA) has developed a safe eating advisory for Lexington Reservoir based on levels of mercury or PCBs found in fish caught from this water body.
 The park includes part of the San Andreas Fault, which crosses Los Gatos Creek just south of the upstream end of the reservoir.
 The mountains feature redwood forests, chaparral, grasslands, hardwoods, and mixed conifer habitats.

 When the level of Lexington Reservoir drops, it is possible to see portions of the old roads that were used in the construction of the reservoir and that served the historic towns of Lexington and Alma that were covered by the reservoir.
 Some building foundations in the ghost towns are also visible at times.

 The photo at right shows a bridge across Black Creek, built in 1926.
 The bridge, along with a few house foundations from the towns of Lexington and Alma, were exposed in 2008 when the reservoir was drained for dam maintenance.
 These historical structures have been exposed only three or four times since the dam was constructed.